ZW-ZHANG/awesome-large-graph-model/README.md

 We will try our best to make this paper list updated.
 If you notice some related papers missing or have any suggestion, do not hesitate to contact us via pull requests at our repo.

 Note: this project was initiated while I was a postdoc researcher at Tsinghua University.
-I have started my new career at Beihang University so my personal updates for this paper list will be released in this forked repo.
+I have started my new career at Beihang University, so currently this should be considered solely my personal updates for this paper list and does not reflect the opinion of any agency.

 # Perspective and Survey